julian-schambeck/interplay-vite-approuter/README.md

 ## Vite Configuration

-As for Vite you only need to change the port of Vite's websocket used for HMR (i.e., to 5174_ in our case).
+As for Vite you only need to change the port of Vite's web socket used for HMR (i.e., to _5174_ in our case).
 This way the web socket runs on its own separate port.
 You do this inside the `ui/vite.config.ts`.

 For production, you can create a build as usual with the build command.
 Here you configure Vite to store the build output in `router/dist/`.
 This way, Approuter can point to the created build in productive scenario (see `router/xs-app.json` for that).